jez/blog/_posts/2023-12-27-inheritance-in-ruby.md

 This is as simple as it gets.
 Most languages use the `extends` keyword to inherit from a class.
 Ruby cutely uses the `<` token, but otherwise it's very straightforward.
 Given an instance of `Child` in the `example` method, we can call `child.on_parent` and Ruby finds the right method to call by walking the inheritance hierarchy up to where `on_parent` is defined on `Parent`.

-I picture Ruby's `<` operator working something like this:
+I picture Ruby's `<` operator as working something like this:

 [^multiple]